heisenware/vrpc-js/docs/examples/NodeClientExample.md

 # Example - "Remote conversation at the bar"

 In the NodeAgent example we prepared some code that representing a bar.
-This code includes some NodeJS language features like classes, static functions, asynchronous functions, event-emitter callbacks, exceptions and promise rejections.
+This code includes some Node.js language features like classes, static functions, asynchronous functions, event-emitter callbacks, exceptions and promise rejections.